 - It will last for several weeks when store in an airtight container.
 Make ahead for the holidays!

 Making granola always makes me feel like I've accomplished something.
 I've made a wholesome breakfast for several days!
 And yet, it's so easy.
 This recipe takes only thirty minutes in the oven to achieve toasted crunchy bliss.

-And wouldn't a parfait made with this Gingerbread Spiced Granola layered with yogurt and crisp fresh pears be perfect for Christmas morning?
+And wouldn't a parfait made with this Gingerbread Spiced Granola layered with yogurt and crisp fresh pears or persimmons be perfect for Christmas morning?